 - Finally, at the moment, the IUCN presently has no listing for the species on its Red List of Threatened Species.
 This occurs due to the understandable lack of sufficient information about the incredible plant.
 Nevertheless, the astounding Western Underground Orchid must be considered to be at some risk, at least.
 This likely holds true due to various factors, including the nature of its own environment.

 Western Underground Orchid Physical Description

+Firstly, the Western Underground Orchid is an entirely subterranean plant.
+Secondly, therefore, the completely unique plant has no need for coloring.
+The chemical chlorophyll does not appear in its chemical composition.
 In addition, it boasts a white, leafless stem, and a flower head.
 Also, the flower head itself is made of 150 tiny, densely packed blooms.
 Yet it is tiny, averaging only 0.5 in (1.27 cm) across.

-Species: R. gardneri
+- Species: R. gardneri

-Western Underground Orchid Ecology
+Western Underground Orchid Distribution, Habitat, and Ecology

 The fantastic Western Underground Orchid remains extremely rare.
 In point of fact, only a few specimens have ever been found.
 The full extent of the species’ range, therefore, remains uncertain at this time.
 However, all specimens discovered to date have been in the region of western Australia.

 Though it’s unfortunate, botanists currently know little about the species because of its rarity.
 However, we do know that the remarkable variety of orchid blooms between May and June.
 We also know that, in another fascinating fact, it remains capable of both sexual and asexual reproduction.